Peak Estimation of Rational Systems using Convex Optimization: Proof of Strong Duality

 The weak dual of \eqref{eq:peak_meas} is \cite{cho2002linear}:

-The nonsmooth nature of $f$ in \eqref{eq:rational_dynamics} violates the assumption of $(t, x)$-continuity in requirement R3.
-As a result, program \eqref{eq:peak_cont} is a weak dual to Problem \ref{prob:peak_meas}, but is not necessarily guaranteed to be a strong dual.
+If $(f_0, N_\ell, D_\ell)$ are allowed to be discontinuous, then the nonsmooth nature of $f$ in \eqref{eq:rational_dynamics} violates the assumption of $(t, x)$-continuity in requirement R3.
+As a result, program \eqref{eq:peak_cont} would be a weak dual to Problem \ref{prob:peak_meas}, but is not necessarily guaranteed to be a strong dual.